 The Committee continued the implementation of its 2020 code of conduct for members and, in that respect, intensified its efforts to collect missing financial declarations of members.
-Moreover, new transparency measures focusing on office-holding members and rapporteurs, in line with the principles of the EU Transparency Register, were adopted by the Committee.
-Members welcomed that the Committee formally joined the EU Transparency Register as from 1 January 2024.
+The Committee continued to implement transparency measures such as the publication of members' declarations of financial interest on its website but did not formally join the EU Transparency Register.
+The Committee did not detect any conflicts of interest nor was any mismanagement signalled.
 Members regretted that the Committee has not adopted an internal anti-fraud strategy.